 I hope you enjoyed learning about dreams with me because I will always be learning.
-If you are asking that question, What does it mean when you die in your dream?, then maybe I’ve helped you gain a new perspective on an answer.
+If you died in your dream and wonder what it means, then maybe I’ve helped you gain a new perspective on an answer.
 Remember, we are all unique, and we must discover our own meanings to what occurs within our minds.

 Science provides the facts, while we fill in the blanks.
 Sweet dreams!